 Campus

 A geographic location where university courses are taught and where faculty and staff may work.
-This includes physcial sites like San Marcos, Round Rock, and Collin, as well as virtual or specialized learning environments such as Online, Accelerated Online, and Off-Campus locations that do not fall under an existing designated site.
+This includes physical sites like San Marcos, Round Rock, and Collin, as well as virtual or specialized learning environments such as Online, Accelerated Online, and Off-Campus locations that do not fall under an existing designated site.

 For purposes of Texas State reporting, the Campus designation for a student is tied to the student's program.